OJPreston/ASCOF/README.md

 https://files.digital.nhs.uk/A8/645273/meas-from-asc-of-eng-1819-ASCOF_2018-19_Report.pdf

-The data is described as follows:
+There are 346,759 rows of 11 variables.
+Due to the size, this is stored as a .rds (RData) file.
+Read in as follows:

+`readRDS(file = "ascof_14_19.rds")`

 The fields are interpreted as follows: